-- 34.1 The employer may direct an employee to carry out such duties as are within the limits of the employee's skill, competence and training consistent with the classification framework of this Agreement. - 34.2 The employer may direct an employee to carry out such duties and use such tools and equipment as may be required, provided the employee possesses the relevant skills and competence to perform such tasks.
-Where the employee does not possess such skills and competence, appropriate training shall be facilitated. - 34.3 Any direction issued by the employer pursuant to sub-clauses 34.1 and/or 34.2 shall be consistent with the employer's responsibility to provide a safe and healthy working environment for employees, and the employer's duty of care to residents and/or clients. - 34.4 Where an employer has decided there is no longer a requirement for a Deputy Director of Nursing or an Assistant Director of Nursing to be appointed in a workplace, the employer shall ensure that the workload previously performed by that nurse manager is adequately allocated to other management staff, and that the workloads of all other nurses on the nursing care roster within that workplace will remain consistent with their substantive role, duties and classifications. - 34.5 The employer undertakes to ensure that each facility has a system where staff may nominate for increased hours of work or to work a particular pattern of hours of work or days of the week and where those nominations are taken into account in making decisions about rosters and recruitment when roster lines become vacant.
-The employer reserves the right to fill any roster line on a permanent or temporary basis to meet operational requirements.
+- 34.1 The employer may direct an employee to carry out such duties as are within the limits of the employee's skill, competence and training - 34.2 The employer may direct an employee to carry out such duties and use such tools and equipment as may be required, provided the employee possesses the relevant skills and competence to perform such tasks.
+Where the employee does not possess such skills and competence, appropriate training shall be facilitated. - 34.3 Any direction issued by the employer pursuant to sub-clauses 34.1 and/or 34.2 shall be consistent with the employer's responsibility to provide a safe and healthy working environment for employees, and the employer's duty of care to residents and/or clients. - 34.4 Where an employer has decided there is no longer a requirement for a Deputy Director of Nursing or an Assistant Director of Nursing to be appointed in a workplace, the employer shall ensure that the workload previously performed by that nurse manager is adequately allocated to other management staff, and that the workloads of all other nurses on the nursing care roster within that workplace will remain consistent with their substantive role, duties and classifications.